OWOX/brainy-tree/README.md

   isLeaf: false,   // true if node does not have children
   isFirst: false,  // true if node is a first child
   isLast: false,   // true if node is a last child
-  opened: false    // true if node has been toggled to opened state }
+  opened: false,   // true if node has been toggled to opened state
+  siblingsCount: 0 // count of nodes at the same level }
 ```